camtrees/camtrees.github.io/Info-for-database-admins/google-services.md

 We can share a link to this map with CAM Volunteers or any other individuals we deem appropriate.

-Further details regarding Google My Maps are available in the “Mapping / GIS” web page under the “Info for Database Admins” section.
+Further details regarding Google My Maps are available in the ‚ÄúMapping / GIS‚Äù web page under the ‚ÄúInfo for Database Admins‚Äù section.